anvaka/city-roads/README.md

 ## How it is made?

-The data is fetched from OpenStreetMap using [overpass-turbo API](http://overpass-turbo.eu/).
+The data is fetched from OpenStreetMap using [overpass API](http://overpass-turbo.eu/).
 While that API is free (as long as you follow ODbL licenses), it can be rate-limited and sometimes it is slow.
 After all we are downloading thousands of roads within an area!